epsilon537/boxlambda/docs/forth-c-ffi.md

 # The Forth-C Foreign Function Interface (FFI)

-C has one stack which it used to keep track of the call stack, stack frames (local variables), and when a lot of parameters are involved, parameter passing.
+C has one stack, which is used to keep track of the call stack, stack frames (local variables), and, when a lot of parameters are involved, parameter passing.
 Forth uses two stacks: a **Return Stack** and a **Data Stack**.
-The Return Stack is used to keep track of the call stack and stack frames.
+The return stack is used to keep track of the call stack and stack frames.
 The Data Stack is used for parameter passing.

-On BoxLambda, the C stack acts as Return Stack in Forth space.
+On BoxLambda, the C stack acts as a return stack in Forth space.
 It's a natural fit.
 It doesn't require any particular software constructs.
-The C stack is managed by the C compiler.
-On the Forth side, Mecrisp Quintus is already using the stack pointer register (x2) as Return Stack.
+The C compiler manages the C stack.
+On the Forth side, Mecrisp Quintus is already using the stack pointer register (x2) as the return stack pointer.

 The Data Stack does require a software construct.
 The `forth_core_init()` function initializes a global `datastack` object with the following layout in C: